quantinuum-dev/CBNE/README.md

 ### Boost libary

-Unfortunately, the C++ implementation makes use of the Boost library which is a bit of a beast.
-Building is thus not as straightforward as could be hoped for.
+Out implementation makes use of the Boost library.
 You can follow the instructions in the [Boost documentation](https://www.boost.org/doc/libs/1_68_0/more/getting_started/unix-variants.html) to build and install Boost libraries.
 We repeat them here for clarity.
 After having downloaded and unzipped the library navigate, in a terminal window, into the newly unzipped folder.
 Then run

 ```
 ./bootstrap.sh